mjhoffmeister/blog/_jacob_cycle/2024-03-05-jacob-encounters-god-at-bethel.md

 >
 > --Genesis 28:12b (ESV)

 Jacob sees "angels" (*malake*, literally "messengers") ascending and the *sullam*.
-Along the vertical axis, the angels are God's spiritual messengers.
 Strangely, they don't give a message to Jacob.
 This suggests, perhaps, that the "message" they carry is their movement up and down the *sullam*.[^12]

 Along the vertical axis, they represent God's knowledge of and control over everything that occurs in the physical realm.[^13] God sends his agents to effect his plan to rescue humanity, Jacob